Difference Between Kitten and Cat Food

 The general aura presented by kittens is that of a playful young one that keeps itself busy with a ton of outdoor playtime.

-The growth rate along with the playful livelihood manner of kittens encourages greater energy consumption within the body.
-This in return increases the nutrient content and the richness of the food it eats.
+The growth rate and the playful livelihood manner of kittens encourage greater energy consumption within the body.
+This, in return, increases the nutrient content and the richness of the food it eats.

 The kitten food made by manufacturers is always formulated to have a high amount of calories, fats, proteins, and carbohydrates.